barryclark/jekyll-now/_posts/2019-07-10-Controlling-EC2-Costs-with-Roham.md

 ---

-# Saving costs with tagging, lambda functions, and Roham?
+# Saving costs with tags, lambda functions, and Roham?
 Roham saves you cost on AWS by stopping/terminating/starting Instances on schedules defined by you.
 Roham gives you these benefits:

   - It helps you to stop/start/terminate EC2 Instances based on schedule tags